vmantri83/dynamic_dashboard/README.md

 # Dynamic Dashboard Creator - Demo

 **Note:** This is a demo of the main application, which features a Flutter frontend.
-The demo is built using Streamlit to showcase the core functionality.
+The demo is built using Flask to showcase the core functionality.

 Welcome to the demo of the Dynamic Dashboard Creator application!
 This project showcases a tool that generates dynamic dashboards from any database in under 30 seconds, significantly reducing development time and costs while maintaining insightful data representation.